currymike123/CS1/week8/week8_2.md

 ---

-We also used methods within the `Scanner` class.
+We also use methods within the `Scanner` class.

 ```java
 Scanner input = new Scanner(System.in);